-As a company that meters and bills customers for a commodity (like electricity, gas, water or wastewater), you know how important it is to provide a seamless customer experience, as well as the importance of maintaining a streamlined process, from start to finish.
+As a company that meters and bills customers for a commodity (like electricity, gas, water, or wastewater), you know how important it is to provide a seamless customer experience and maintain a streamlined process, from start to finish.

 A seamless customer experience means answering the questions your customers are asking.
 It includes a number of moving parts, like: